Dôme des Invalides

 Dôme des Invalides, Baroque dome at Les Invalides complex, Paris, France

-Louis XIV commissioned the structure in 1670, and architect Jules Hardouin-Mansart completed the construction of the dome between 1677 and 1707.
+Louis XIV commissioned the construction in 1670, and architect Jules Hardouin-Mansart completed the dome between 1677 and 1707.
+Napoleon's remains were placed beneath the dome in 1861, after being brought back from Saint Helena in 1840.

-The dome houses Napoleon Bonaparte's tomb, with his remains placed in a red quartzite sarcophagus surrounded by marble sculptures and military victories.
+The dome shelters Napoleon's tomb, with his remains placed inside a red quartzite sarcophagus surrounded by marble sculptures representing his military campaigns.
+Visitors look down into the crypt from a circular gallery, where the sarcophagus rests on a green granite base.

 Location: Invalides